 Last year, Y4 children became Buddies with some Y1 children.
 They completed lots of work together based on stories and SPAG work.
+We are hoping to continue the 'Buddie' idea later this year.

 E.A.L stands for English as an additional language.
 In our school many children do not have English as their first language.
 Therefore, it is very important that the children are given opportunities to listen and learn, to English being spoken, as well as being given opportunities to use their home language.
 In the Nursery, the emphasis is put on Speaking and Listening.